Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/21-Back-Projection-SAR/md/system-model.md

 ### MATLAB System Model

-We start with the baseline MATLAB model for SAR published by Gorham & Moore (see [[4]]).
-This model is well-known and accepted in the SAR community and provides a solid baseline, and also uses the GOTCHA data set for comparison purposes.
+We start with the baseline MATLAB model for SAR published by Gorham & Moore (refer to [[4]]).
+This model is well-known and accepted in the SAR community.
+It provides a solid baseline, and also uses the GOTCHA data set for comparison purposes.
 We elect to use the same system scenario studied in the paper, namely the "Pass 1 with HH polarization" scenario.
 This scheme uses an integration angle of 4 degrees centered at 40 degrees azimuth.
 The scene extent is 100m x 100m with 20 cm pixel spacing, resulting in a 501 x 501 pixel image.
 Based on the radar parameters, the maximum scene size has a range extent of 101.8 m and a cross-range extent of 108.4 m.

 #### Inner Loop Analysis
-The inner loop of the system level MATLAB model as outlined in [[4]] is shown in the following code block.
+The following code block shows the inner loop of the system level MATLAB model as outlined in [[4]].
 This captures the full algorithmic processing for a single radar pulse.
-The final SAR image is obtained by processing a large number of radar pulses and combining them coherently.
+The final SAR image is obtained by processing many radar pulses and combining them coherently.
 ```
 Line  1:  data_o.r_vec = linspace(-data_o.Nfft/2,data_o.Nfft/2-1,data_o.Nfft)*data_o.maxWr/data_o.Nfft;
 Line  2:  % Loop through every pulse: